Gentium: Character variants

-Variant forms of many characters can be chosen in the word-processor.
-For example, for primer-style 'a' and 'g', append ss01=1 to the name of the font in the font-selection window.
+Variant glyphs of many characters can be chosen in supporting word-processors such as LibreOffice.
+For example, for single-story a and single-story g, append ss01=1 to the name of the font in the font-selection window.
 (Features are appended with a colon and linked with an ampersand - see images at right.)
+A word-processor may also supply a check-box menu of features to choose from in its character-property options.

-Features that may be chosen include small capitals, primer-style 'a' and 'g', roman-style 'a' and 'g' in italic typeface, variant forms of capital 'Ŋ', large modifier letter apostrophe and saltillo, Vietnamese-style diacritics, Serbian-style italics (in Cyrillic), staveless tone letters and old-style digits.
+Features that may be chosen include small capitals, single-story a and single-story g, double-story a in italic typeface, variant forms of capital Ŋ, large modifier letter apostrophe and saltillo, Vietnamese-style diacritics, Serbian-style italics (in Cyrillic), staveless tone letters, and old-style digits.
 Small capitals, superscript and subscript are also available; they display better than HTML formatting and are distinct from the fractions triggered by the fraction slash U+2044.

-For version 6,2 and earlier, customized versions of the fonts that have these features preset can be created prior to download.
+Alternatively, customized versions of the fonts that have these features preset can be created prior to download.

 Open source development

 The ongoing development of the font welcomes requests and contributions from its users.

 Gentium was released under the Open Font License on November 28, 2005.
 Older serif typefaces that support the same character inventory, and also released under the OFL, are Charis SIL and Doulos SIL.